This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 • Legacy income to Scottish charities has almost doubled over the last decade, rising from £83m in 2013 to £151m in 2023.

-• When we adjust for inflation then we can still see real terms growth in legacies, but it has flattened in recent years.
+• When we adjust for inflation we can still see real term growth in legacies, but it has flattened in recent years.

 • Legacy income has become a crucial source of income for many Scottish charities, and is often unrestricted making it a particularly valuable gift.

-• Almost half of all Scottish charities’ legacy income goes to Scotland’s top 50 charities, who received £66m in 2020/21, with the biggest share going to health causes.
+• Almost half of all Scottish charities’ legacy income goes to Scotland’s top 50 charities, who received £66m in 2020/21, with the biggest share going to health causes (Scottish Legacy Market Report 2023).

 • Note that many legacies gifted by individuals in Scotland will go to large UK charities and are not included in the data for Scottish charities.